 Devotional Thought : Psalm 119

+Open my eyes that I may see wonderful things in your law (verse 18).
 I run in the path of your commands, for you have broadened my understanding (verse 32).
 I will walk about in freedom, for I have sought out your precepts (verse 45).
 Your word is a lamp for my feet, a light on my path (verse 105).
 Great peace have those who love your law, and nothing can make them stumble (verse 165).
 Psalm 119

 The truth that God is good sinks into our hearts.
 When we look at world events we may have doubts, but God’s word shows us a bigger picture.
-There is a spiritual world that is far more enduring than what we see.
+There’s a spiritual world that is far more enduring than what we see.
 The assurance from God’s word brings us great peace and security.